 - To become an Aurovillian, you need to have stayed there and worked for free for at least two years.
 You also need to get three references from other residents and pass the review process.

-It sounds like an ideal alternative haven for hippies, environmentalists, spiritualists and Socialists.
+It sounds like an ideal world.
 I would have thought that if such a place exists at all, it wouldn’t be in India or anywhere in Asia, but in European countries such as Finland, Denmark, or Norway.
-The ones with the highest happiness indexes.
+The ones with the supposedly highest happiness indexes.
 Or where people are generally more receptive to unconventional ideas.
-Such was the level of my ignorance and racism.
+Blame that on my own ignorance.

-But there it is, this place called Auroville, a.k.a. the City of Dawn, located just a few hours away from Chennai, South India.
+But there it is, this place called Auroville, a.k.a. the City of Dawn, located just a few hours away from Chennai in South India.

 The nearest airport to Auroville is Puducherry Airport.
 But it’s a very small one that serves only a few domestic flights.
 So, most people usually land in Chennai instead.

 To get to Auroville from Chennai, you need to go to Koyembedu Bus Station and take the bus heading to Pondicherry.
 There are many of them — at least one every 15 minutes.
 So, I just hopped on one and told the conductor that I was going to Auroville, which is 11 kilometers before Pondicherry.

 I can’t remember how much it was, but it was cheap (and being the scrooge that I am, when I say something is cheap, you can bet your last dollar that it really is cheap).

 What I do remember is that my journey back (Pondicherry – Chennai) was even cheaper despite the journey being longer.
 So, I’m not sure if there is a fixed ticket price or if it really depends on whether the conductor likes you.